mc Assetpilot

 4) Define calculation formulas

-Calculations are the final formulas that will be used to create the financial model and forecasts.
+Calculations are the final formulas that will be used to create the financial model and financial forecasts.
 They are assigned to a cashflow category and can be carried out in different project phases.

 Steps